-Sunday 10 July 2005 — This is more than 19 years old.
+Sunday 10 July 2005 — This is over 19 years old.
 Be careful.

 The phrase “peak oil” refers to the moment when oil availability is at its maximum, a moment after which the world gets squeezed between ever-increasing demand and ever-shrinking reserves.
 Martin Sereno has an information-packed presentation on the topic.
 It includes many graphs, charts and maps, and many dire predictions (for example, “slow collapse of global industrial civilization begins 2030”).
 I fear that he is all too right, and we are too comfortable in our oil habits to adapt without a great deal of pain.